choderalab/yank/docs/yamlpages/experiments.rst

 This is the structure of an ``experiment``.

 It takes a ``{UserDefinedSystem}`` (see :doc:`systems <systems>`) and a ``{UserDefinedProtocol}`` (see :doc:`protocols <protocols>`) to create the experiment and are the only required arguments.
+You can also specify any ``{UserDefinedSampler}`` (see :doc:`samplers <samplers>`), however this is optional and will fill in with a default sampler.

 The ``restraint`` is an **optional** keyword that applies a restraint to the ligand to keep it close to the receptor.
 The only required keyword is ``type``.
 Valid types are: ``FlatBottom``/``Harmonic``/``Boresch``/``RMSD``/``PeriodicTorsionBoresch``/``null``.
 If not